renproject/darknode-cli/README.md

 ### List all Darknodes

-The Darknode Deployer supports deploying multiple Darknodes.
+The Darknode CLI supports deploying multiple Darknodes.
 To list all available Darknodes, open a terminal and run:

 ```sh
 darknode list